At JusticeNet, we aim to make sure that:

 At JusticeNet, all reasonable efforts are taken to ensure that any information about you is protected from misuse, loss, unauthorised access, modification or disclosure in any way other than in accordance with this policy.
 The information collected by us is securely stored either in electronic, cloud storage or hard copy form in files or computer systems for 7 years from the date the information was last updated.
 All JusticeNet employees and volunteers are required, as part of their service, to treat any personal information they become aware of as highly confidential.

-You understand that some of the cloud storage providers we use, such as Dropbox and Google Apps, may be located overseas, or have servers that are located overseas, in countries that may not be subject to a law or binding scheme that has the effect of protecting your information in the same manner required in Australia.
+You understand that some of the cloud storage providers we use, such as Dropbox and Google Apps, may be located overseas, or have servers that are located overseas, in countries that may not be subject to a law or binding scheme that has the effect of protecting your information in the same manner as is required in Australia.
 In light of this, you acknowledge that while JusticeNet will take all reasonable efforts to keep your personal information secure, JusticeNet cannot guarantee the security of any information transmitted over the Internet or held in cloud storage, and you consent to JusticeNet storing your personal information (including sensitive information) via such mediums.

 Access to your personal information